grumpyjames/birding-almanac/blog/pembrokeshire-a-feast-of-corvids/pembrokeshire-a-feast-of-corvids.md

 chat about good local patches in the area, before they give up and go home for a cup of tea (it's very, very cold, and nearly dark).
-With the very last photons of light, I _think_ I can pick out a Short-eared Owl in a grassy patch just to the North of the road, but I go boz-eyed trying to get a solid ID; it's just too dark.
+With the very last photons of light, I _think_ I can pick out a Short-eared Owl in a grassy patch just to the North of the road, but I go boss-eyed trying to get a solid ID; it's just too dark.

 Speaking of the dark, it is now total.
 And I'm a good 3km from home.
 Probably the least bad way back is along the A487, but that's also in use by traffic, at 50mph, and is free of lighting.
 So it's a rather frightening half an hour game of phone-light traffic dodging on the way home.
-Dowrog shows potentially though: I resolve, tomorrow, to arrive earlier, and _in a car_.
+Dowrog shows potential though: I resolve, tomorrow, to arrive earlier, and _in a car_.

-After making it home, I check pembsbirds and discover I have made the news _twice_, first as [a visiting Birder from London](http://pembsbirds.blogspot.com/2019/10/dowrog-update.html), and secondly as [a mainland
+After making it home, I check Pembs Birds and discover I have made the news _twice_, first as [a visiting Birder from London](http://pembsbirds.blogspot.com/2019/10/dowrog-update.html), and secondly as [a mainland